v1.31, 2006.05.01 by Robert Giordano

 Change a number of different input styles to a single style.

-Looking at the expression from left to right, feb(ruary)? will match feb or
+Looking at the expression from left to right, feb(ruary)?

-february; \s* matches 0 or more spaces; (\d+) matches 1 or more digits;
+matches 0 or more spaces; (\d+)

-\s* matches 0 or more spaces; \w* matches 0 or more word characters.
+matches 0 or more spaces; \w*

 The entire match is replaced with "Feb " plus the contents of the second parenthesis,

-which is the digits, (\d+).
+which is the digits, (\d+)

 /( ){2,}/g," "